-A link between the COLUMBUS and MOLCAS programs is available in version 7.0 .
+A link between the COLUMBUS and OpenMolcas / Molcas programs is available since version 7.0.
 The interface works on several levels.
-MOLCAS may be used only for computing the atomic integrals or alternatively the MOLCAS RASSCF, CASPT2, and CC modules may be used in mixed calculations with programs from COLUMBUS.
+MOLCAS may be used only for computing the atomic integrals allowing the computation of gradients, nonadiabatic coupling vectors, and spin-orbit coupling.
+Alternatively the RASSCF, CASPT2, and CC modules from OpenMolcas may be used in mixed calculations with programs from COLUMBUS.

-The minimum input for an operational MOLCAS/COLUMBUS calculations must provide the MOLCAS input file named molcas.input which contains at least the SEWARD input section.
-In simple cases, you may use the prepinp integral input functionality for creating a template; in general it is advisable to consult the MOLCAS manual for more specific use of the SEWARD module.
+The minimum input for an operational MOLCAS/COLUMBUS calculations must provide the MOLCAS input file named molcas.input which contains the SEWARD input section.
+This file can be created via colinp (using "Integral program input").
+For more complicated inputs, it is advisable to consult the OpenMolcas manual.
 Note, that although the coordinates are specified in the molcas.input file, they are automatically substituted for those contained in the geom file.
 After initial provision of the molcas.input file you need to proceed with colinp, which upon selection of the MOLCAS integral code will automatically analyse molcas.input and write the appropriate COLUMBUS style input files.

 For the computation of properties it has to be assured that MOLCAS computes the necessary integrals.
 Please enter the appropriate keywords into the SEWARD section of molcas.input .